Where we are

 The vision of the founders was to conserve the large, undeveloped area on and around Orland’s Great Pond Mountain.
-Our acquisition of the 4,500-acre Great Pond Mountain Wildlands in June, 2005 was a major step in that direction.
+Our acquisition of the original 4200 acres of the Wildlands in 2005 has since grown to over 5000 acres.

-GPMCT also owns the Joost Family Preserve on Verona Island and the Old Chapman Farm in Bucksport and holds conservation easements on significant properties in Orland and Dedham (Lucerne).
+GPMCT also owns the Joost Family Preserve on Verona Island and the Old Chapman Farm in Bucksport, and holds conservation easements on significant properties in Orland and Dedham (Lucerne).

 Besides conserving land via purchase and conservation easement, GPMCT works with local partners to sponsor year-round educational and recreational events in the Wildlands and at other area locations.
-Events range from lectures to hikes, trail work days, our annual Christmas Greens Gathering and more.
+Events range from lectures to hikes, trail work days, Forestry for the Birds workshops, our annual trail races and more.

-GPMCT is governed by a 9-15 member volunteer board of directors, and has a staff including an executive director, land steward, education coordinator and membership coordinator.
-A membership organization, GPMCT has 100+ active volunteers and ~450 members from all over the US.
-Many are residents of northwest Hancock County and nearby towns including Castine, Ellsworth, Belfast and Bangor.
-They include year-round local and summer residents who care about quality of life, special places and recreational traditions in this special part of Maine.
+GPMCT is governed by a volunteer board of directors, and has a staff including an executive director, land steward, and membership coordinator.
+GPMCT has 100+ active volunteers and ~500 members from nearby towns, including many summer residents, who care about quality of life, special places and recreational traditions in this special part of Maine.